gnc506/Skills_Assessment/README.md

    Skills_assessment_2_HM.ipynb
   =================================

-  The visual analysis for the Institute who publish most of the article - Hari
+  The visual analysis for which institute has published the most articles including choropleth visualization, animation and the plot for 'Number of articles published by Top 6 researchers per year' - Hari